 What does “SSSS” mean on a boarding pass?

-SSSS on a boarding pass means that you’ve been selected for “Secondary Security Screening Selection” and that you may be subjected to additional screening measures, such as invasive pat downs, swabs for explosives, and tedious luggage inspections.
+SSSS on a boarding pass means that you’ve been selected for “Secondary Security Screening Selection” and that you may be subjected to additional screening measures, such as invasive pat-downs, swabs for explosives, and tedious luggage inspections.

-While this sounds bad and can be quite time consuming, the process isn’t always as painful as some make it out to be.
+While this sounds bad and can be quite time consuming, based on my personal experience, the process isn’t always as painful as some make it out to be.

 How do I know if I have an SSSS boarding pass?

 As you get closer to the time of your planned departure, you may start getting signs that you might be subject to SSSS.
 Here’s what to look out for.